wezen/docker-apollo/README.md

 - Install [docker](https://docs.docker.com/engine/installation/) for your system if not previously done.

-- Clone docker: `git clone https://github.com/GMOD/docker-apollo`
+- Clone this repository: `git clone https://github.com/erasche/docker-apollo`
-- `cd docker-apollo`
-- Copy JBrowse folders into ./data
-- `docker-compose up -d`  # starts the service as a daemon
+- You will need to start the databases and wait for them to prepare themselves: `docker-compose up -d chado db`
+- Once chado is ready (watch `docker-compose logs -f`), you can launch the frontends: `docker-compose up -d apollo remote_user_proxy`
-- Apollo will be shortly be available at [http://localhost:8080/apollo/](http://localhost:8080/apollo/)
+- Apollo will be shortly be available at [http://localhost:8080/](http://localhost:8080/)
-- Begin working with Apollo as usual.
-All directories in `data` are accessible in the docker file-system at `/data/` when you add directories.
-Other similarly exposed directories are `apollo` and `jbrowse`.

-To bring down the container:
-- `docker-compose down`

 ### Logging In